Watchar-BossLa/brain-nectar-88/pull-request-description.md

 - A master implementation plan with a timeline and resource requirements

 These plans are located in the `enhancement-plans/` directory.

+The next steps in the implementation plan are:
+1. Implement the Interactive Mechanics Simulator for Physics
+2. Implement the Interactive Periodic Table for Chemistry
+3. Implement the Interactive Data Visualization Studio for Data Science
+4. Implement the Interactive Investment Portfolio Simulator for Finance

 ## Related Issues